 How to protect yourself against Social Engineering

-- If you receive strange phone calls or messages (SMS, WhatsApp or emails) from a fraudster trying to socially engineer you, they’ll often pretend to work for Booking.com or even claim to be an employee at your property.
-If you’re unsure, always send a message to email@example.com before doing anything.
+If you receive strange phone calls or messages (SMS, WhatsApp or emails) from a fraudster trying to socially engineer you, they’ll often pretend to work for Booking.com or even claim to be an employee at your property.
+If you’re unsure, always let us know by visiting https://report.booking.com before doing anything.

 I think I’ve been socially engineered.
 What do I do now?